 - The score changed after new feedback from local reviewers was incorporated (in some cases it was not possible to obtain a local review in the early stages of the Rating and this remains the case for some countries; also, the RTI Rating is always open to incorporating feedback from local reviewers).

-We apologize that data was not preserved from 2015 and that data from 2011 and 2012 is only available in .pdf format.
+We apologize that data was not preserved from 2015.